ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

 $ ./eqiva.py Wohnz --program mon 17.5 07:00 20.5 21:00 17.5
 ```

-Note: For easy changing programs you can query the current configuration and output it in command-style like this
+Note: For easier program changes, you can query the current configuration and output it in command-style like this
 ```
 $ ./eqiva.py Wohnz --program --commands